Opening Range Breakout Options Strategies: How to Backtest and Automate ORB Setup

 • Increased participation from larger market players

 However, not every breakout leads to follow-through.
-This is why clearly defined rules and consistent execution are critical.
+This is why clearly defined rules and consistent execution are critical when using ORB.

 How to Trade ORB with Options